daniel-023/URECA-Parliament-Topic-Modeling/README.md

 # NTU URECA Parliament Topic Modeling

 ## Overview
 This repository contains datasets and Python scripts for a natural language processing (NLP) project focused on Singapore's parliamentary debates from 1965 to 1976.
-The `BERTopic` model, stored with Git Large File Storage (LFS), identifies topics and trends within the historical data to understand the legislative priorities and policy landscape of early Singapore.
+The `BERTopic` model identifies topics and trends within the historical data to understand the legislative priorities and policy landscape of early Singapore.

 ## Prerequisites
 Before proceeding, ensure you have the following installed: